 If the pizza cheese isn’t browned and the crust is looking almost done, switch the broiler on high, and finish the cheese (takes 2-3 mins)

-*Pizza Sauce- It takes at least 8oz of a thick sauce for a 16″ pie, thin sauces (like olive oil or pesto) take as little as 4 oz, but the heaviest sauces (like chili) can be as much as 12 oz.
+Pizza Sauce– It takes at least 8oz of a thick sauce for a 16″ pie, thin sauces (like olive oil or pesto) take as little as 4 oz, but the heaviest sauces (like chili) can be as much as 12 oz.
 On our chili-dog pizza, we use 10 oz of cheese sauce as well as 12oz of chili.
-I usually aim to make the sauce flavorful and a little salty so that it holds up once spread thin on the pizza.
+I usually aim to make the sauce flavorful and a little salty so that it adds a salt flavor once spread thin on the pizza.

 Cheese– We use anywhere from 6oz to 12oz per pie.
 Any cheese that melts should work, and if it’s got a strong flavor or doesn’t melt easily you can combine it with mozzarella .
 We frequently put the mozzarella on first, then sprinkle with a second cheese (pepper jack, cheddar, parmesan, romano, feta).
 Also consider Fresh Mozzarella, it’s a milder flavor but very smooth and thins out more then the regular stuff.